weilix88/buildsimhub_python_api/README.md

 3. add `eio` and `rdd` to extract .eio and .rdd result files
 4. Use the developed httpurllib to take out the requests dependency
 5. Address compatibility issues with Python 2.7
+6. Run method in a SimulationJob supports batch model uploading with one epw file.

 <a name="installation"></a>